yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 Keras makes it very easy to build convolution neural network.
 However, there are few things I would like to highlight

-*It is important to choose a right initialization method.
+A) It is important to choose a right initialization method.
 I choose normal distribution with $$\sigma=0.01$$

 ```python
 init=lambda shape, name: normal(shape, scale=0.01, name=name)
 ```

-*The ordering of the dimension is important, the default setting is 4x80x80 (Theano setting) therefore if your input as 80x80x4 (Tensorflow setting) then you are in trouble.
-If your input dimension is 80x80x4 you need to set **dim_ordering = tf**(tf means tensorflow, th means theano)
+B) The ordering of the dimension is important, the default setting is 4x80x80 (Theano setting) therefore if your input as 80x80x4 (Tensorflow setting) then you are in trouble.
+If your input dimension is 80x80x4 you need to set **dim_ordering = tf**  (tf means tensorflow, th means theano)

-*In Keras, **subsample=(2,2)** means you downsample the image size from (80x80) to (40x40).
+C) In Keras, **subsample=(2,2)** means you downsample the image size from (80x80) to (40x40).
 In ML literature it is often called "stride"

-*We have used an adaptive learning algorithm called ADAM to do the optimization.
+D) We have used an adaptive learning algorithm called ADAM to do the optimization.
 The learning rate is **1-e6**.

 ### DQN